microsoft/terraform-provider-azuredevops/docs/contributing.md

 If you are still reading, then you are in the right place!

 If, after reading through the content here, you are seeking more detailed information, you may want to checkout [this awesome getting started guide](https://github.com/Azure/terraform/blob/master/provider/CONTRIBUTE.md) that was written for the `terraform-provider-azurerm` project.
-While it targets a different provider there are some great findings that you can read about
+While it targets a different provider there are some great findings that you can read about.

 ## Install the dependencies